Neymar, Nike part ways after 15 years

 Neymar’s communications team did not immediately respond to a request for comment.

-Puma likewise did not immediately respond to questions about reports the company was in talks to sign him.

-Brazilian newspaper Folha de Sao Paulo said Neymar’s last deal with Nike was an 11-year contract that was only set to expire in 2022, worth a total $105 million (Sh11.4bn).
+Brazilian newspaper Folha de Sao Paulo said Neymar’s last deal with Nike was an 11-year contract that was set to expire in 2022, worth a total $105 million.

 Neymar, who is fresh off the heartbreak of narrowly losing the Champions League final to Bayern Munich, holds the record for the most expensive football transfer in history.